williamcotton/guish/README.md

 2. The pipeline will be parsed and represented visually as a series of modules.
 3. Modify individual command parameters using the provided UI components or in the CLI.
 4. Click the "Execute" button or press Alt+Enter to run the pipeline.
-5. View the output in the terminal-like display below the input area.
+5. View the output in the terminal-like display below each module.
 6. For HTML output, check the right-hand panel for rendered results.
 7. Use the File menu or keyboard shortcuts to create new pipelines, open existing ones, or save your work.
+8. If OpenAI integration is enabled, use the input field at the top to get AI-assisted updates to your pipeline.
+9. Minimize modules by clicking the chevron icon to manage your workspace more efficiently.

 ## Contributing